dappforce/x-seller-squid/README.md

 const signedTokenMessage = u8aToHex(signedToken.sealed);
 ```

-Timestamp will be decoded in Seller squid and token will be validated by bunch of parameters
+The timestamp will be decoded in the Seller Squid and the token will be validated by a bunch of parameters,
-and especially by expiration time.
-If timestamp in token is older to expiration time (configured in env variables
+especially by expiration time.
+If the timestamp of token is older than the expiration time (which is configured in the env variables
-of the squid), than mutation will be rejected as token is expired.
+of the Squid), then the mutation will be rejected as the token is expired.

-- `Client-Id` - client application account `ED25519` public key in any format, which will be used for
+- `Client-Id` - The client application account's `ED25519` public key in any format, which will be used for
-  decoding of the token message in `Authorization` header.
+  decoding of the token message that is in the `Authorization` header.

 ```typescript
 const decodedTimestamp = naclOpen(